Lcocks/2508_DS5111_epx8hh/README.md

 1. This is based on Amazon AWS EC2 with a created instance.
 Please ensure this is already present (this will serve as our virtual ubuntu linux machine).

+	a.
+This VM should match with `Ubuntu Server 24.04.1 LTS (HVM), SSD Volume Type`

 2. Please have a github key already established inside the Virtual Machine.
 If not see Appendix A.